- There are many different kinds of birth control pills (BCPs).

 - Headaches: Headaches may occur because of stress at school or home, too little sleep, sinus infections, or migraines.
 The Pill can make headaches better or worse.
 If your health care provider thinks your headaches are related to the Pill, he/she may prescribe an oral contraceptive pill with a lower amount of estrogen or have you go off the Pill for a short time.
 If you have migraine headaches, talk to your health care provider about whether the Pill is right for you.

 - Mood changes: Feeling up and down emotionally can sometimes happen to anyone and is unlikely to be caused by the Pill.
-Exercise and a healthy diet may help along with talking to a counselor.
+Exercise and a healthy diet may help, along with talking to a counselor.
 Make sure you let your health care provider know how you are feeling.

 - Sore or enlarged breasts: Very occasionally, your breasts may become tender and/or get larger, but usually your breasts will stay the same.
 Breast tenderness usually goes away after a few months.
+If you still have problems, talk to your health care provider and see if you need to be on a pill with less estrogen.

 - Weight change: Some teens gain weight and some teens lose weight while on the Pill, but most stay exactly the same.
 Try to remember to watch your portion sizes, avoid fast food, and eat 5-13 servings of fruits and vegetables each day.
 Drink lots of water and don’t forget to exercise!
 Just in case you were wondering, there are no calories in the Pill.